bbc/gel-typography/README.md

 ### Output Configuration

 - `$gel-type-enable--markup-output: false;` - output a collection of classes for each type group
-- `$gel-type-enable--font-family: false;` - output the correct font-family required by GEL Typography if ORB not available.
+- `$gel-type-enable--font-family: false;` - output the correct font-family required by GEL Typography, required if the BBC's global header and footer, Barlesque, is not available.
 - `$gel-type-enable--base-elements: false;` - map the GEL Typography classes to the relevant HTML elements

 ### Custom Font Configuration